zeroknowledgediscovery/zedwiki/notes/Rare Events.md

 For simple single varaible  systems, e.g., with just  \\\(x(t)\\\) , the \\\( \gamma \\\) is simialr to auto-correlation.
 However, it generalizes to situations with arbitrary number fo varaibles and where the dependence structure has a non-trivial and unknown state structure.
 Under such generalizations, theliterature tries to use ARIMA or FARIMA models, which are plagued by a host of different prior assumptions.
 The problem is the inference of states is in explicably linked to computing any dependency measures like \\\( \gamma \\\).

+## Modelling heavy-tailed time series

+### Standard time series models

+Classical time series analysis has been concerned mostly with linear processes:
+$$ X_t = \sum_{j=-\infty}^{\infty} \psi_jZ_{t-j}, t \in \mathbb{Z} $$

+where \\\( \psi_j \\\)  is an appropriate sequence of real coefficients and \\\( Z_t\\\)  is a innovations sequence.
+The sequence \\\( Z_t \\\) is classically assumed to be white noise (i.e. stationary, uncorrelated and mean-zero); in most applications \\\( Z_t \\\) is even supposed to be i.i.d.
+The model ( includes stationary ARMA and FARIMA processes which are the time series models used most frequently in applications in engineering, physics, chemistry, meteorology, hydrology, etc. ARMA processes and, more generally, linear processes with finite variance are exible to model any kind of autocorrelation structure of a stationary sequence.
+These are some reasons for the success story of linear processes whose theory and applications are described in Brockwell and Davis [12, 13].
+As a matter of fact, the estimation of the parameters of an ARMA or FARIMA process is closely related to the estimation of their covariances and correlations, and so is the prediction of future values in a time series based on its past and present values.

++ Do LSTMS do better than ARMA models?
++ DO LSTM models do better in specific situations?

 ---